 Distortions in sociological data are also due to historical biases, inconsistencies, and the difficulty in separating observations from inferences.
 Testimonies are often influenced by personal or institutional interests, which makes it hard to assess historical or contemporary facts objectively.
 Social phenomena unfold slowly over centuries, and judging social structures based on short-term observations leads to erroneous conclusions.
 Thus, while a scientific approach to sociology is possible through comparative analysis and focus on general trends rather than specifics, sociology must account for these unique challenges continuously.

-VI - Subjective Difficulties: Intellectual
+VI - Subjective Difficulties - Intellectual

 Spencer introduces "automorphic thinking" — We often misinterpret others’ thoughts and actions by using our own beliefs and standards as a baseline.
 This form of projection distorts understanding, especially in international studies, as foreign customs or beliefs are often seen as irrational when viewed through a local perspective.
 Western Europeans, for instance, misunderstood Greek and ancient Hebrew customs, because they applied their own feudal or knightly ideas to Greek myths and religious stories.